 - You have a one-hour window.
 For example, the Fastpass may read "Please return anytime between 1:10 p.m. and 2:10 p.m."
 Go enjoy other things in the park.
 Return to the Fastpass line at the attraction during the designated time.

 - A cast member (Disneyspeak for employee) will check your Fastpass before allowing you into the line.
 DON'T DISCARD YOUR FASTPASS TICKET!
 At many of the attractions, a second cast member will re-check your Fastpass before letting you board the ride.
-(This prevents scofflaws from sneaking from the standby line into the Fastpass line.)
+This prevents scofflaws from sneaking from the standby line into the Fastpass line.
+(Not that you would do anything like that.)

 - You can't get another Fastpass for any attraction until it's time for you to return for the first attraction OR two hours have passed since you obtained the first Fastpass (whichever comes first).

-- The most important tip is a general one: Plan ahead and get to the parks early -- particularly during holidays and other peak periods.
+- The most important tip is a general one: Plan ahead and get to the parks early—particularly during holidays and other peak periods.
 You'll be able to get Fastpasses with quick return times for the most popular attractions right away, and you'll probably be able to walk onto some attractions as well.
-Later in the day, when the Fastpasses are gone and the lines have swelled up to two hours, go hang out by your hotel pool with a frozen drink.
+Later in the day, when the Fastpasses are gone and the lines have swelled up to two hours, go hang out in Downtown Disney with a frozen drink.

 - To save time and energy, give the quickest one or two members of your touring group all of your admission passes and have them get the Fastpasses.
-You can order their meals or start some other activity while they're traveling back and forth across the park.
+You can start some other activity while they're traveling back and forth across the park.

 - Look at the posted Fastpass return time.
 There are signs at the entrance of all Fastpass-enabled attractions that indicate the current return times.
 If it's much later in the day, and you're planning to go somewhere else, you may want to skip the Fastpass.
 Remember, you can't get another Fastpass until it's time for you to return for the first attraction (or two hours have lapsed).